 - 4 ounces butter melted

 - 6 large marshmallows

-- 3/4 cup crushed crackers about 13
+- 3/4 cup crushed butter crackers (about 13)

-- Poke a marshmallow into the center of each mound and roll into a ball covering the marshmallow.
+- Poke a marshmallow into the center of each mound and roll the potatoes into a ball covering the marshmallow.

 - Beat the egg white until it’s foamy.

 - Dip each potato ball into the egg white.